baronsmv/linux-rt-upscaler/README.md

 Some applications do not receive synthetic mouse events (clicks, motion, wheel) forwarded by the overlay.
 This has been observed with:

-- Wine‑based games (Proton seems to work).
+- Wine‑based games (GE-Proton10 seems to work).
 - Certain native applications like Firefox.

 The upscaler forwards mouse events using `XSendEvent`, which only delivers events to windows that have explicitly selected the corresponding event mask (e.g., `ButtonPressMask`).
 Some applications either do not request these masks or filter out synthetic events.